nabeelvalley/docs/src/content/blog/2020/23-09/split-an-array-into-segments.md

 description: Distribute elements of an array over a fixed number of segments
 ---

+---
+published: true
+title: Split an Array into Segments
+subtitle: 23 September 2020
+description: Distribute elements of an array over a fixed number of segments
+---

 It can sometimes be useful to split an array into a separated set of rows or columns, such as when trying to separate elements into buckets while maintaing order.

 For example, given the following `input`: